 "We worked on strategies that will better enable communities to lead the fight against invasive animals like wild hogs," she said.

-Page 3 of 3 - "That strategy includes equipping those involved in community leadership with advanced knowledge and skills to deal with the human dimensions of invasives control, developing new communications tools and tackling the situation where rules and administrative arrangements get in the way of communities taking effective action."
+"That strategy includes equipping those involved in community leadership with advanced knowledge and skills to deal with the human dimensions of invasives control, developing new communications tools and tackling the situation where rules and administrative arrangements get in the way of communities taking effective action."